-\begin{remark}[Special cases] To gain further intuition, we present two special cases under which the bounds simplify: \begin{enumerate}[leftmargin=0.5cm] \item \underline{One-to-one mapping:} If $g_{\bW_l}$ is one-to-one for all $l\in[L]$, the DPI holds with equality:
+\begin{remark}[Special cases] To gain further intuition, we present two special cases under which the bounds simplify: \begin{enumerate}[leftmargin=0.5cm] \item \underline{One-to-one mapping:} If $g_{\bW_l}$ is one-to-one (i.e., the activation function $\activ_l$ is one-to-one and the weight matrix $\bW_l$ is invertible) for all $l\in[L]$, the DPI holds with equality:

 Thus, the upper bounds are equal: $\UB(L)=\UB(L-1)=\cdots=\UB(0)$, which implies that the representation at each layer has the same effect on the generalization error.